Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by diesel engines and utilizing the 2-door cabriolet body style within the same 'Sports car' segment, the only major difference here really is their wheel drive configuration (front for the A5 Coupe and 4 x 4 in the case of the Audi TT).
 Both the engines are Volkswagen-engineered .
 The first one has a 4-cylinder, 16-valves 184hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 170hp one.

 SafetyThe fact that the Audi TT got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-That aside, let's consider some other aspects which affect safety.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.

 ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Audi displays higher than average breakdown numbers, all the models observed together.
 These are the official statistics, while our visitors describe reliability of Audi with an average rating of 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as A5 Coupe rank it on average as 4.6, while the one under the competitor's bonnet gets 4.2 out of 5.
+That apart, owners of different cars powered by the same engine as A5 Coupe rank it on average as 4.6, while the one under the competitor's bonnet gets 4.2 out of 5.

 Performance & Fuel economyThere's not enough data for me to elaborate on the subject, I'm affraid.